themechanicalguy/Design-Patterns/1-SOLID/SOLID-Principles.md

 # 1. Single Responsibility Principle (SRP):

-- The **Single Responsibility Principle** (SRP) is one of the five SOLID principles of object-oriented design, which aim to make software designs more understandable, flexible, and maintainable.
 - **Single Responsibility Principle** states that a class should have only one reason to change, meaning it should have only one responsibility or job.
 - This principle promotes high cohesion and low coupling in code, making it easier to maintain and extend.